 In addition to Economics and Advanced Mathematics, students will also have the opportunity to grow in their business acumen skills while learning from experienced senior executives.
 Students will learn a broad range of concepts and roles essential to the efficient functioning of an economic enterprise.
 Available courses in this arena are Competitive Strategy, Leadership & Organizational Behavior, Ethics, Business Methods & Entrepreneurship, and Financial Analysis.
 Students will have the unique opportunity to learn from real world experience through internships and the study of Harvard Business School case studies.

 Undergirding these specific aspects of the major is the Core Curriculum, which teaches the historical emphasis on free markets in American economics as well as fundamental political theory, logic, and biblical theology.
-An upper-level course in ethics is also required.
 The Core Curriculum emphasizes good writing and verbal communication skills.
 Graduates will be prepared to enter directly into the business world, graduate studies, or the public policy arena.

 Demonstrate the ability to apply biblical principles to the study and practice of economics and business.

 The Economics & Business Analytics (EBA) Program serves to extend the Mission of Patrick Henry College (PHC) into the world of economics and business.
 PHC created the Patrick Henry Investment Group (PHIG) within its EBA Program to provide students with real-world, hands-on investment and leadership experience.
 PHIG is a student-led organization that manages an investment fund, overseen by the Director of the EBA Program and owned by Patrick Henry College.